volodymyrhudyma/blog/content/blog/2020-09-30-yarn-vs-npm-which-package-manager-should-i-use.md

 ## Yarn

-**Yarn** is a package manager developed by Facebook as an alternative to npm.
+**Yarn** is a package manager developed by Facebook as an alternative to npm, released in 2016.

 Do not think of this tool as a replacement for the npm, as it relies on the modules from the npm registry (you use it to install the dependencies hosted on npm, right?).